ZacharyPKelly/practicumProject/README.md

 2. You will need Python version >3.8 and <3.9.2, though 3.9.2 is recomended.
 You can find the link to download Python 3.9.2 [here](https://www.python.org/downloads/release/python-392/).

-3. You will need a GitHub account, and will need to be added as a contributer with writing privlages to the Eswatini Website Repository.
+3. You will need a GitHub account, and will need to be added as a contributer with writing privileges to the Eswatini Website Repository.
 Please contact the moderater of the website in order to added as a contributer.

 4. Next you will need to make sure your Python Scripts folder is on you PATH.
 You can do this easily by pressing WIN + R, typing in 'cmd' then pressing enter.
 You can then type in 'pip' into the Command Terminal and press enter.
 If you are told: 'pip is not recognized as an internal or external command, operable program or batch file' then you're Python Scripts folder is not on your PATH.